pellsson/tinytris/README.md

 # About

 Tetris written in 256 bytes or less.
-Currently it is at 255 bytes; complete with rotation, collision, all different tetraminos, lines being removed and dropping pieces.
+Currently it is at 253 bytes; complete with rotation, collision, all different tetraminos, lines being removed and dropping pieces.

-There are other implementations of Tetis in 256 bytes or less, but I have yet to find one that doesn't "cheat".
-Most commonly, they lack multiple tetraminos, or the tetraminos have been altered.
-Using a 3-length "long"-piece for instance significantly reduces rotation complexity.
+To my knowledge it is the first complete Tetris implementation in 256 bytes or less.
+There are other implementations, some significantly smaller than 256 bytes, that are extremely impressive in their own way.
+However, I never found one that doesn't alter the original concept in some way (most commonly by removing or altering tetraminos).

 # Code walk-through